Free-standing, espalier, fan, cordon, stepover

 This article provides information on shaping fruit trees in some of the most popular formats, with step-by-step instructions and diagrams.

 - How to train stepover fruit trees

 - How to train apricots as fan-shaped trees

 There are several ways of training fruit trees.
 For all, the basic principle is to shape the tree to optimise the arrival of light on the leaves, and to place the fruit in a position where it can be harvested easily.
 Free-standing trees require more space.
-Fruit trees trained as espaliers, fans or cordons are more compact, and they are ideal where space is restricted.
+Espaliered trees, or fans or cordons are more compact, and they are ideal where space is restricted.
 Stepover trees can be thought of as one-tier espaliers, reaching perhaps a couple of feet in height, suitable for edging a bed or lawn.